bt3gl/building_blog/content/post_malone.md

 ### `Assets.xcassets` directory

-This is where you place assets such as the images used in your App (Post Malone head) and icons.
+Where you place assets such as the images used in your App (Post Malone head) and icons.
 A file `Content.json` is placed inside every directory to describe the assets.

 ### `Base.lproj` directory